dptechnics/single_chan_pkt_fwd/README.md

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.

-It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).
+It has been tested on the DPTechnics DPT-Board using a SX1276 (HopeRF RFM95W).

 The code is for testing and development purposes only, and is not meant for production usage.